Last Updated on January 3, 2023

 (If you’ve tried vinegar and baking soda, you’ve probably found that vinegar does nada for some body odors, and baking soda is useless against lawn chemicals and fuel.
 EnviroKlenz deals with all of these.)

 EnviroKlenz comes with a money-back guarantee, so there’s no reason not to give it a ‘whirl’ in your next load of secondhand laundry.
-It’s also good for taking chemicals out of new clothes.

-If something smells really powerful at the thrift shop, you may want to take a pass on it.
+*However,* if something smells really powerful at the thrift shop, you may want to take a pass on it.
 Synthetic fabrics are more likely to hang onto stink, so give that perfume-y polyester t-shirt some careful thought before you buy it.

 You can buy EnviroKlenz here.
 Save 15% with the code savvy15.